auser/beehive/lib/erlang/README.markdown

     password: 098f6bcd4621d373cade4e832627b4f6

 It is strongly recommended that you delete this user as soon as you create your own (you must log in once with this user to create a new user).

-Details on that coming soon
+Certain requests require an authenticated user.
+To authenticate, you must first get a token.
+This is achieved by submitting a request, such as:

+    curl -i -XPOST -d"{\"email\":\"root@getbeehive.com\", \"password\": \"098f6bcd4621d373cade4e832627b4f6\"}" http://beehive.com:8080/auth

+This will return a tuple that will look like:

+    {"user":"root@getbeehive.com","token":"f24e53e38dfb380066ea166f1844cf19"}

+Subsequent requests that require authentication should attach this token onto the data.

 Advanced
 ===